reframejs/reframe/docs/overview.template.md

  - **Server-side rendered React apps**
  <br/>
- Apps where React components are rendered to HTML on the server at request-time.
+ Apps where pages are rendered to HTML on the server at request-time.

  - **HTML-static React apps**
  <br/>